Radio – The Soundtrack of Our Lives

 Source: Jeff Schmidt, RAB

-History isn’t crystal clear on the first radio station.
+History isn't crystal clear on the first radio station.
 By one account, on February 17, 1919, station 9XM at the University of Wisconsin – Madison broadcast the first human speech.
-Other reports cite KDKA in Pittsburgh as the world’s first commercial radio station.
-Leo Rosenburg on November 2, 1920 (100 years ago today), opened the microphone and said, “This is KDKA of the Westinghouse Electric and Manufacturing Company in East Pittsburgh, Pennsylvania.
-We shall now broadcast the election returns.”
+Other reports cite KDKA in Pittsburgh as the world's first commercial radio station.
+On November 2, 1920 (100 years ago), Leo Rosenburg opened the microphone and said, "This is KDKA of the Westinghouse Electric and Manufacturing Company in East Pittsburg, Pennsylvania.
+We shall now broadcast the election returns."

 Radio is there when you need it.

-92% of the population is listening to you each week.
-Will you tell them the truth, imaginatively, originally, and freshly?
+Over 90% of the population is listening to you each week.
+Will you tell them the truth, imaginatively, originally and freshly?
 If you are using your airwaves, would you mind sending me the creative of what you are doing?
 Email me here.